 Thai food is all about the balance of sweet, sour and heat with the added freshness and aromatic quality of herbs and spices.
 Add the richness of coconut cream into the mix and you will have the most savoured Thai dish – Thai green curry (kaeng khiao wan), which literally means sweet green curry.

-You can add chicken, beef, prawns, fish or tofu to this recipe if you wish.
+You can add chicken, beef, prawns, fish, tofu or tempeh to this recipe if you wish, but just a nice array of textured veg (see pineapple suggestion above) also work fantastically.
 This dish is wonderful served in many ways.
-And I guess this is my point.
-This recipe is about capturing the best parts of tradition and making it equally satisfying as it is accessible for the everyday cook.
-With little fuss and plenty of flavour.
+And I guess this is the point.
+This recipe is about capturing the delicious balance and freshness of Thai cuisine, but updating it to suit your own preferences.

 Thai green curry paste